tuchandra/zebra/README.md

 This project has five Python files in `src/`:
  * `sat_utils.py` is basic utilities for interacting with the SAT solver [pycosat](https://pypi.org/project/pycosat/); this code was almost entirely written by [Raymond Hettinger](https://rhettinger.github.io/einstein.html#essential-utilities-for-humanization)
  * `puzzle.py` contains the main `Puzzle` class and two sample puzzles that can be solved
- * `literals.py` contains the different puzzle elements via a base `Literal` and subclasses (people, favorite types of tea, most-played video games, etc.)
+ * `elements.py` (formerly `literals.py`) contains the different puzzle elements via a base `PuzzleElement` and subclasses (people, favorite types of tea, most-played video games, etc.)
  * `clues.py` contains the different classes of clues via a base `Clue` and subclasses ("x is at the same house as y", "x is somewhere to the left of z", etc.)
  * `generate.py` is the **main entry point** into this project, creating new puzzles.